![]() |

 Thinking

-During scientific tests the brain's default mode network seemed to come alive with the use of mental exertion, however the brain displayed less activation when applying the simplest of tasks, such as giving low level attention to what is going on when in a metaphysical resting state.
+with the use of mental exertion, however the brain displayed less activation when applying the simplest of tasks, such as giving low level attention to what is going on when in a metaphysical resting state.

 Acupuncture, acupressure, aromatherapy, qigong (taiji) are all Traditional Chinese Medicine applications relying on the way complex brain activity processes come together by keeping brain cells and brain cell (neurons and synapses) connections activated in a relaxed meditational mode, and tries to stimulate or enhance the group formations of the brain functional uses for day to day activity, of which some such brain activities are completely lost in some dementia sufferers as their disease progresses.